Merlin Hanbury-Tracy, 7th Baron Sudeley

-Merlin Charles Sainthill Hanbury-Tracy, 7th Baron Sudeley, (17 June 1939 – 5 September 2022) was a British hereditary peer, author, and monarchist.
+Merlin Charles Sainthill Hanbury-Tracy, 7th Baron Sudeley, (17 June 1939 – 5 September 2022) was a British hereditary peer, author, and far-right activist.
 In 1941, at the age of two, he succeeded his first cousin once removed, Richard Hanbury-Tracy, 6th Baron Sudeley, to the Barony of Sudeley and until the reforms of House of Lords Act 1999, he regularly sat as a hereditary peer.

-Hanbury-Tracy's reputation was severely damaged in later life by racist comments he made in reports and speeches, alongside comments he made praising the Nazi leader, Adolf Hitler.
-A member of the Conservative Party all his adult life, he was also sometimes President and Chairman of the Conservative Monday Club for seventeen years.
-He was Vice-Chancellor of the International Monarchist League, and President of the Traditional Britain Group until death.
+A member of the Conservative Party all his adult life, he was also President and Chairman of the Conservative Monday Club for seventeen years.
+He was Vice-Chancellor of the International Monarchist League, and President of the Traditional Britain Group until his death.

 Early life and education

 Merlin Hanbury-Tracy was born on 17 June 1939 to Captain Michael Hanbury-Tracy, a Scots Guards officer, who died from wounds received at Dunkirk, and Colline Annabel, only daughter of Lieutenant-Colonel Collis George Herbert St. Hill, the Royal North Devon Hussars, commander of the 2/5 battalion of Sherwood Foresters, who was also killed by a sniper at Villers-Plouich, France, on 8 July 1917.

-Hanbury-Tracy's parents sent him to Eton College, one of England's premier public schools.
+Hanbury-Tracy attended Eton College, one of England's premier public schools.
 He later graduated in history from Worcester College, Oxford.
 Hanbury-Tracy was also sometimes an adjunct lecturer at the University of Bristol.
 He served his National Service obligations in the ranks of the Scots Guards.

-Political Activity
+Political activity

 Lord Sudeley was a member of the House of Lords for 39 years.
 He inherited his peerage aged 2, and finally took his seat in the House at the age of 21.
 He was a regular attender and introduced several measures, most notably the Bill to prevent the unlicensed export of historical manuscripts and, in 1981, a Bill to uphold the Book of Common Prayer.

+From the early 1970s, Sudeley was active in the Conservative Monday Club of which he became President in February 1991.
+In 1985 he was elected a Vice-Chancellor of the reactionary International Monarchist League.